 2. 5 Minute Reusable Swiffer Cover DIY (no-sew) via A Beautiful Mess

-For all of you that use a Swiffer sweeper, here is the perfect low waste alternative!
+For all of you who use a Swiffer sweeper, here is the perfect low-waste alternative if you’re looking to make a switch!
 This will lower your disposable product use and save you money.
 Plus, this DIY is so easy and doesn’t require any sewing.

 This sustainable DIY can be found here.
-All you need is fleece fabric, a pair of scissor and stick-on velcro strips for fabric.
+All you need is fleece fabric, a pair of scissors, and stick-on velcro strips for fabric.